billbudge/WebEditorFramework/examples/functioncharts/README.md

 <figure>
   <img src="/resources/palette2.svg"  alt="" title="Pseudo-functions">
 </figure>

+So far we haven't used the ability to pass functions as parameters very much.
+However, they make it possible to express many different things besides expressions.
+Let's introduce three new stateful functions, which allow us to hold state and "open" values as objects or arrays.

+In the top left, we apply the array getter, and pass it as the first operand of an addition.
+We add pins for the inputs that come from the iteration.
+This can be grouped and closed to create a function import for our iteration.
+On the bottom we hook it up, set the range to [0..n-1] and pass an initial 'acc' of 0.

 We can combine these primitive functions to compute simple expressions.
 In the diagrams below, we are creating: